rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 [ambitions-post]: /inside-rust/2022/02/22/compiler-team-ambitions-2022.html

-(The original plan was to have this report out by the end of June, but there were extenuating circumstances that delayed the post until now.)

 As a reminder, there were three main themes we identified in the work items that the team wanted to tackle: Fulfilling Rust's Promise (🦀), Developer Delight